 Is Canfor Pulp Products’s ROCE Good?

-ROCE can be useful when making comparisons, such as between similar companies.
-In our analysis, Canfor Pulp Products's ROCE is meaningfully higher than the 8.4% average in the Forestry industry.
+ROCE is commonly used for comparing the performance of similar businesses.
+In our analysis, Canfor Pulp Products’s ROCE is meaningfully higher than the 15% average in the Forestry industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Independently of how Canfor Pulp Products compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.
+Regardless of the industry comparison, in absolute terms, Canfor Pulp Products’s ROCE currently appears to be excellent.

-Canfor Pulp Products's Current Liabilities And Their Impact On Its ROCE
+Do Canfor Pulp Products’s Current Liabilities Skew Its ROCE?

-Canfor Pulp Products has total assets of CA$937m and current liabilities of CA$164m.
-As a result, its current liabilities are equal to approximately 17% of its total assets.
-Current liabilities are minimal, limiting the impact on ROCE.
+Canfor Pulp Products has total assets of CA$932m and current liabilities of CA$182m.
+Therefore its current liabilities are equivalent to approximately 20% of its total assets.
+The fairly low level of current liabilities won’t have much impact on the already great ROCE.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.